Spacecraft have visited the asteroids and increased our knowledge of these space critters that are so close to us, yet so far away.

 Hera Asteroid Mission

 As a followup to NASA’s DART mission, ESA's spacecraft Hera will make a detailed post-impact survey of the target asteroid, Dimorphos.
 Dimorphos is orbiting the binary asteroid known as Didymos.
 The Hera spacecraft will help to turn the impactor experiment into a repeatable planetary defence technique.
 In the world’s first test of asteroid deflection– HERA will demonstrate new technologies such as autonomous navigation around an asteroid and low gravity proximity operations.
 Hera will be humankind’s first probe to rendezvous with a binary asteroid system and Europe’s flagship Planetary Defender.
-Launch is planned for October 2024 - with a window of October 8 to October 25.
+HERA launched on October 7, 2024 at 10:52 am EDT from Cape Canaveral Space Station in Florida on a Falcon 9 rocket.

 Hera will deploy a pair of CubeSats to aid in observations of the impact results: Milani will make spectral surface observations, and the CubeSat Juventas will make radar soundings within the asteroid.
 HERA and DART are part of the international cooperation Asteroid Impact Deflection Assessment (AIDA).